jaquerinte/caravel_radiation_harden/README.md

 For this project there is a set of test in order to verify the functionality described.
 The test are the following.

-- la_test1: This test is the basic test, write a value to a register and then reads that value from the memory.
+- la_test1: This test is the basic test, write a value with ECC to a register and then reads that value from the memory.

-- la_test2: This test, writes and reads all of the 32 registers of chip.
+- la_test2: This test, writes and reads all of the 32 registers of chip using ECC.

 - la_test3: This test, writes and reads from one of the triple redundancy registers.

 - la_test4: This test, writes in a triple redundant register and modify two of the copies of the data stored to test that the error state is detected.

+- la_test5: This test writes and reads from one of the shadow registers.

+- la_test6: This test, writes and reads all of the 16 registers using shadow registers.

+- la_test7: This test, writes in a register using a shadow register and modify the shadow register to verify that the error is detected.

+- la_test8: This test writes and reads from one of the ECC shadow registers.

+- la_test9: This test, writes and reads all of the 16 registers using ECC shadow registers.

+- la_test10: This test, writes in a register using a ECC shadow register and modify the shadow register to verify that the error is detected.

+- la_test11: This test writes and reads from one register without using  any protection.

 - wb_test1: This test uses the wishbone interface to modify one bit of an internal register in order to test the ECC functionality.